 Both short-term and in the long term.

-Injections for pain relief. (this includes such things as dry needling, acupuncture etc)
+Injections for chronic pain relief. (this includes such things as dry needling, acupuncture etc)

 Needless to say we need the same questions as above.

 Will I need some more injections?

 Surgery is often offered when nothing else has worked, by that I mean nothing else has provided complete pain relief.
 But as surgery is a one-way door it is more important than ever to ask the questions we asked for pain medication and for pain relief injections.

 It has to be remembered that this final option can change your physical body so you come out of the operation different from how you went into the operation.